 HP chip resetter for refillable (MRC) cartridges

 5 - Older HP cartridges don't use ink level chips to prevent refilling (some do).
 Instead each cartridge has ID number and the printer keeps several ID's in memory.
 Usually it's 3 ID's.
-So...when a refilled or empty cartridge is fitted, the printer "remembers it" as empty.
-Some models let you print with "empty" cartridges, others don't.
+So...when a refilled or empty cartridge is fitted, the printer 'remembers it' as empty.
+Some models let you print with 'empty' cartridges, others don't.
 If you have 3 black cartridges (to reset the black ink) or 3 colour cartridges (to reset the colour) it's easy to reset the memory.
 The cartridges can be full or empty, it doesn't matter, as long as the electronic circuits are ok.
 All you have to do is install the first one in the printer, let the printer recognise it...then install the second...then the third.
-And by the time you get to the "refilled" cartridge, the printer should see it as a NEW full cartridge.
+And by the time you get to the "refilled" cartridge, the printer should see it as a NEW full cartridge and work fine.

 Scroll down to buy a HP chip resetter - for refillable (MRC) cartridges only.
 Please contact us if you need more information about HP chips and chip resetters.